Sweetpotato3/DualGPUOptimizer/README.md

 - Completed refactoring of `settings.py` into a modular structure with separate components for appearance, overclocking, and application settings
 - Completed refactoring of `error_handler.py` into a modular structure with base definitions, core handler, decorators, UI components, and logging
 - Added comprehensive documentation and unit tests for refactored components
+- Implemented lazy loading in the GUI module to avoid circular imports
+- Optimized dependency management with standardized requirements
 - Ongoing initiative to refactor large modules (>500 lines) for improved maintainability
 - See `dualgpuopt/REFACTORING.md` for details on the refactoring strategy